AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/projects/project-finances/manage-project-finance-area.md

 ---
 product-area: projects
 navigation-topic: financials
-title: Informationen im Bereich "Projekt-Finanzen"verwalten
+title: Verwalten von Informationen im Bereich "Projekt-Finanzen"
-description: Informationen im Bereich "Projekt-Finanzen"verwalten
+description: Verwalten von Informationen im Bereich "Projekt-Finanzen"
 author: Alina
 feature: Work Management
 exl-id: 147f5d55-a827-4cca-9ab0-afb03a4bcd5a
-source-git-commit: d8c274d2153836647367c263cad8d786402cbe7f
+source-git-commit: 647788221b4acff1cfd5e0ce14d5b99cf90ceee0
 workflow-type: tm+mt
 source-wordcount: '1304'
 ht-degree: 2%

 ---

-# Informationen im Bereich &quot;Projekt-Finanzen&quot;verwalten
+# Verwalten von Informationen im Bereich &quot;Projekt-Finanzen&quot;

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: some information in here is duplicated in Edit projects.
 If you need to update one of the fields in this area, do it in both places.)</p>